1. Use specific keywords or language terms such as community names, organization names or Nations (e.g. Wiikwemkoong Unceded Territory)

-2. You may need to try your search a few times with different terms for aboriginal, to find everything.
+2. Use the boolean operator "OR" to include all of the historical names for Indigenous peoples in your search.
+You may need to try your search a few times with different terms for Indigenous in order to find everything. (e.g. Indigenous OR Aboriginal OR Native)

 1. Look up the title in the library catalogue.
 Note the call number, for example, E76.7 .K68 2009